oskosk/express-socket.io-session/README.md

 Share a cookie-based express-session middleware with socket.io (Experimental)

+**THIS MODULE IS EXPERIMENTAL.
+IT WORKS.
+BUT IT WON'T WORK *AS EXPECTED* YET BECAUSE I STILL DON'T KNOW WHAT TO EXPECT FROM IT**.

 On every socket connection, you'll have `socket.handshake.session` pointing to the same req.session you would expect in any express app handler that uses the `express-session` middleware module.